Skip to content

 # 4. Apply with resolution map

-npx csszyx migrate --resolve-todos .csszyx-todo.json
+npx @csszyx/cli migrate --resolve-todos .csszyx-todo.json

 # 5. Re-audit if anything remains unresolved

-npx csszyx migrate --audit
+npx @csszyx/cli migrate --audit

 For plain HTML files (no JSX build step), csszyx converts class="..." to sz="..." attributes.
 A runtime script is needed at page load to process them — the migration command can inject it for you.